 Countries import and export intangibles in the form of services.
-We cannot touch and see them, but receive the socio-economic benefits out of them.
-In the times of knowledge economy, countries make use of such specialized services so as to stay ahead of the competition by making use of modern technology as well as human expertise.
+We cannot touch and see them but receive the socio-economic benefits out of them.
+In the times of a knowledge economy, countries make use of such specialized services so as to stay ahead of the competition by making use of modern technology as well as human expertise.
 Some examples of cross-border services that countries use are shipping, banking, insurance, software development, etc.

 In the case of an intangible, it is possible that a country specializes in a particular field of service.
 The residents may have a special skill set that makes it logical to use their service in foreign countries, even at a higher price.
 This will be known as the export of services.
 Similarly, the country may use the services of people from other countries.
 They may have the expertise, technical know-how, or speed and accuracy that the domestic people might not have.
 Hence, the country will import these services to use at home.

 Similar to goods, we record the export of services on the credit side of the current account as it marks the inflow of foreign currency.
 We record the import of services on the debit side of the current account as the currency will flow out of the country for making payments.

 We also call unilateral transfers one-way or one-sided transactions.
 Residents of a country either send it to a resident of another country or receive its benefit from a foreign resident.
 The receipt of the benefit is one-way, and no service or product is offered in return.
-Such transfers include gifts, donations, foreign aid, remittances that people send back home, etc.
+Such transfers include gifts, donations, foreign aid, remittances people send back home, etc.

-In the current account, we make a credit entry while receiving a unilateral transfer from abroad.
+We make a credit entry in the current account while receiving a unilateral transfer from abroad.
 We will make a debit entry in the current account while making a unilateral transfer to another country.

 Investment Income and Payments